GourangaDasSamrat/Note-Flow-App/CONTRIBUTING.md

   </a>
 </p>

-Thank you for your interest in contributing to the EcoSky Weather App!
+Thank you for your interest in contributing to the Note Flow App!
 We welcome all kinds of contributions, including bug reports, feature requests, code improvements, documentation, and more.

 ## How to Contribute